If E.T. didn’t phone home, he’d be hiding out in Moab rock climbing. Find out why this otherworldly destination tops most climbers’ best-of lists.

 I must admit, I have a large bias towards “the Creek.”
 It holds a special place in my heart after my first time climbing Generic Crack and feeling that first-hand jam that was so solid!
 If you’re looking for the splitter cracks, it’s a world-class mecca for such an endeavor.
 Containing several lifetimes of cracks of all sizes, Indian Creek has something for everyone.

-The mistake I made when visiting the Creek for the first time was focusing on grades.
+The mistake I made when climbing in the Creek for the first time was focusing on grades.
 When discussing a crack, one should merely use a grade as a barometer, understanding that it is hand and body size-dependent!
 Beginning at handcrack sizes (5.10), and becoming harder as we move to either end of the size spectrum from tips fingers to offwidth, it is easy to see the grade and make assumptions.
 However, with smaller hands, I find that the size of the gear is a better metric.
 I find a perfect Black Diamond #2 Camalot an ideal hand.
 I advise being open-minded and take the time to find the size that works for you and learn to speak in that language.

 The towers of Indian Creek